89luca89/distrobox/docs/usage/distrobox-create.md

 The `--home` flag let's you specify a custom HOME for the container.
 Note that this will NOT prevent the mount of the host's home directory, but will ensure that configs and dotfiles will not litter it.

+The `--root` flag will let you create a container with real root privileges.
+At first `enter` the user will be required to setup a password.
+This is done in order to not enable passwordless sudo/su, in a **rootful** container, this is needed because **in this mode, root inside the container is also root outside the container!**

+The `--absolutely-disable-root-password-i-am-really-positively-sure`  will skip user password setup, leaving it blank.
+**This is genuinely dangerous and you really, positively should NOT enable this**.

 From version 1.4.0 of distrobox, when you create a new container, it will also generate an entry in the applications list.